How To Take A Great Underwater Photo

 Step 7: Learn Manual Camera Settings

+Shooting manual may seem daunting at first, I know it was for me.
+But once you master it you will never want to shoot auto again!
 To get a proper exposure there are 3 settings which you must control.
 Shutter speed, aperture and ISO.
 These are all part of the exposure triangle.
 If you change one setting, you need to adjust the other 2 settings.
+There are countless tutorials on shooting in manual mode which I encourage you to watch.
+But I will go over the basics with you here.

 Ribbon Reefs